taehoryu/arepo-tutorial/docs/_sources/Session4.rst.txt

 2. create initial condition files in one directory and run simulations in separate directories (Session 7.
 Practice 2 - relaxation of main-sequence star): I would recommend this if you plan to run many simulations (more than a few) with similar setups (e.g., 5 simulations for collisions between 1Msol stars, 5 simulations for 2Msol stars, 5 simulations for 10 Msol stars).
 For that case, it would be more convenient for you to write a python script which creates the initial conditions and put them in a stage directory for different simulations.

+We will prepare the initial conditions for the shock tube test as the first exercise.

 2. Compilation
 ======================================================